ohir/toggler/README.md

 - Toggler intentionally has no `toString` nor `toJSON` methods.
 Its whole state is public and consist of just four _ints_.
 It should be handled seamlesslly by any serialization method one may have chosen for a whole _Model_.

 #### state serial overflow:
 - Serial counter will overflow once per 16 billion changes.
 It is 500 years of once per second user taps, 9 years of per-frame toggles @60fps, or 6 months of counting every network frame @12Mbps.
 If overflow happens, the `isOlderThan` method may lie comparing state copies made before and after overflow. (_IOW: it may concern you if you use _reactive_ style state management __and__ use serial as identity-age sentinel __and__ your code is meant to work 24/365.
-Then you may consider resetting `hh` to 0 at suitable moments eg. when your input queque empties_).
+Then you may consider resetting `hh` to 0 at suitable moments eg. when your event queque empties_).